priyaasrini/ldcblog/docs/chapter1/Linearlogic.md

 Linearly distributive categories are inspired by linear logic.

-Girard introduced linear logic in 1987 as a logic for resources manipulation.
+Girard introduced linear logic in 1987 as a logic for resources manipulation [[1]](https://www.sciencedirect.com/science/article/pii/0304397587900454).
 Classical logic treats logical statements are truth values.
 Linear logic treats logical statements as resources which cannot be duplicated or destroyed.
 What does that mean?

 For example, consider the following statements, $p$ and $q$: